sygnowskip/sygnowskip.github.io/_posts/2019-11-03-natural-identifiers-with-entity-framework-core-part-1.md

 2. Custom implementation for `IValueConverterSelector` and `ValueConverter<TIdentifier, TType>`
 3. Replacing internal EF Core implementation of `IValueConverterSelector` with our custom implementation

-After all those changes EF Core will be able to understand LinQ queries with our identities and translates it correctly to SQL queries.
+After all those changes EF Core will be able to understand LinQ queries with our identities and translates it correctly to SQL queries (will be evaluated on SQL with WHERE clause).

 ```csharp
 public class OrderService : IOrderService {